 Information on anti-doping work, grants to promote inclusion in sports teams, grants in support of measures targeting groups with special needs and outdoor programmes for children and young people.

 The Norwegian Olympic and Paralympic Committee and Confederation of Sports is the State’s most important activity partner.

-Since the primary distribution was established in 2000, the Ministry of Culture has run a grant scheme specifically targeting local teams and associations organising sporting and physical activities for children and young people.
+Since the primary distribution was established in 2000, the Ministry has run a grant scheme specifically targeting local teams and associations organising sporting and physical activities for children and young people.